WebGeneralisation/GeneralizedGeoJSON/README.md

 ## Specification

 ### Work with FeatureCollections
 *We strongly recommend you to use this file-type!
-It is very flexible and GitHub can visualise your directly!*
+It is very flexible and GitHub can visualise your data directly!*

 **Your initial file has to follow exactly the GeoJSON-Specifiaction, described above!**